 The project also aligns with the Vision and Goals and Short Term Priority proposals of the Bega Valley Bike Plan.

 The project will connect the existing cycle paths that begin at Pambula Beach, traverse through Pambula, beside Arthur Kaine Drive and Merimbula Airport, and through the CBD of Merimbula to Spencer Park and Bar Beach.

 The shared path is proposed as an all-access, shared-use walkway, for use by pedestrians, joggers, parents with prams, cyclists, disabled and mobility devices.

 The project is to be entirely funded by a $2,000,000 grant from the NSW State Government under 2017/18 Active Transport Funding and will be managed by Bega Valley Shire Council’s Assets and Operations.

 Council staff submitted a formal variation to our funding partner, NSW State Government, for the change to the scope.
-The variation has recently been accepted, allowing the project staff to commence the next steps which include a formal cost estimate, detailed design, and the extensive studies into the environmental, cultural, and heritage impacts as well as crown land approvals.
+The variation was accepted, allowing project staff to commence the next steps which included a formal cost estimate, detailed design, and the extensive studies into the environmental, cultural, and heritage impacts as well as Crown land approvals.

-The delivery of this project is still dependent on obtaining funding to cover the project cost and obtaining all necessary approvals before the funding cut-off date of EOFY 2018-19.
+The delivery of this project is still dependent on obtaining all necessary approvals before the funding cut-off date of EOFY 2020-21.